myspotontheweb/k3d-demo/README.md

 # k3d-demo

-A demo environment for doing K8s development.
-Details on how this repo was setup is here:
+A demo environment for doing K8s development, using [k3d](https://k3d.io)

+Details on how the demo application was created are here:

 * [Setup](docs/setup.md)